Why Networking Is Important and You Have to Do It

 Granovetter also found that jobs found through weak ties tend to come with higher compensation and satisfaction.

 The takeaway from this is simple: connect with lots of people and you will have access to more information and opportunities.
 It’s also important to maintain these ties and not only reach out to people when you want something from them, like a referral or a reference.
 To truly expand your personal network, in-person networking events are definitely the way to go.
 However, if you’re not used to it or uncomfortable, it can be hard to start conversations with complete strangers.
 Check out our list of 10 simple opening lines you can use to start conversations with strangers.
+If in-person networking is not your thing.
+That’s okay!
+There are plenty of ways to expand your market if you consider yourself more of an introvert.
+Just remember that it’s important to be yourself and to nurture your connections as much as you can.

 Make sure your network is comprised of people who would recommend you